netenglabs/suzieq/docs/developer/schema_evolution.md

 - On read, the only routine that needs to know how to handle different versions is the parquet reader routine (the file suzieq/engines/pandas/engine.py in the current code.
 Will be renamed to dbread.py in the upcoming release).
 This routine will ensure that all the fields missing from the on-disk version but present in the current schema version, are added to the dataframe (if required) before returning the dataframe to the upper layers.
 This addition will ensure the values take on default values, as defined by the schema, and not make it pandas NaN value.
 This ensures many of pandas operations including type-casting the column succeeds.
 - Since all the fields present in the dataframe are as per the schema, and no fields are deleted, the remainder of the analysis code works as expected with no additional checking required.

-### Disambiguating Fields in Suzieq
+### Disambiguating Fields in SuzieQ

-In Suzieq, there are certain fields, which are used to disambiguate older entries from newer entries.
+In SuzieQ, there are certain fields, which are used to disambiguate older entries from newer entries.
 For example, in case of an interface, the combination of {namespace, hostname, interface name} always uniquely identify an interface.
 You cannot add the operational state or the MTU to this key list because then you'd have no way of knowing which entry is duplicate and which is not.
 If you had an interface with state up at time t0, and it later changed to down at time t1 (t1 > t0), if we included operational state as a key field, You'd end up with both entries as being valid.
 Again, the key fields are for disambiguation only.
 Since we do not delete any field by default, we can assume that the fields used for disambiguation can change.
 Consider the behavior if we add a new field to disambiguateentries, for example, adding the bridging instance along with VLAN.
 Since the older schema entries worked fine without the need for a bridging instance, a default value for the bridging instance will continue to make the disambiguation logic work as expected.

 It must be ensured by the reader (or the upper layer calling the reader routine) that the disambiguating fields are always read!